nazmulnabil/Fake_Store_flutter/README.md

 [Model:Holds backend logic,
  View:The user interface where all the visible views and animations are housed.
- This is the layer where users interacts with app like giving user input in this case.
+ This is the layer where users interacts with app.
  Viewmodel: It is the ui adapter/controller which sits in between other two.
  In our case bloc plays the role as viewmodel.
 ]